 Meet Mitzi

-Mitzi’s professional career includes being a former rice grower, past presidency of the 40,000 member American Agri-Women, and as a writer, in the 1990s, her nationally syndicated column, “The Environment and You,” was the most widely syndicated environmental column in the US.
+Mitzi’s professional career includes being a former rice grower, past president of the 40,000 member American Agri-Women, and as a writer, in the 1990s, her nationally syndicated column, “The Environment and You,” was the most widely syndicated environmental column in the US.

-As a war correspondent, Mitzi has visited Ukraine three times as the guest of the Kyiv Region Police.
+As a war correspondent, Mitzi has visited Ukraine four times as the guest of the Kyiv Region Police.
 Many of her interviews were conducted in bomb shelters while the cities she was visiting were under active attack.
 In December of 2022, she auctioned her Atocha emerald engagement ring for $1.2 million, with all the proceeds going to benefit Ukraine.

-Mitzi also produced and hosted more than 400 half hour interview shows for Mitzi’s Country Magazine on KXTV, the CBS affiliate in Sacramento, California.
+Mitzi has also produced and hosted more than 400 half hour interview shows for Mitzi’s Country Magazine on KXTV, the CBS affiliate in Sacramento, California.
 In addition, she hosted and produced more than 300 editions of Mitzi’s Country Comments, which was syndicated to 76 stations.
 Her radio series, Tips from the Farmer to You, were broadcast weekly for two years on the Coast to Coast Radio Network.

 Affiliations